Abdul-Malik al-Houthi: Political activity

-On 10 May 2020, al-Houthi criticized the show Um Harun for promoting normalization of ties with Israel.
+During the Gaza war, Al-Houthi's spokesperson Yahya Saree stated that the Houthis had launched a large number of missiles and drones towards Israel, however, they were not explicitly declaring war on the country.

+In March 2025, al-Houthi condemned the massacres of Syrian Alawites and publishing of such killing on social media.
+He accused Syrian Takfiri groups of committing genocide against defenseless citizens.

 International reaction

 The UN announced a travel ban on al-Houthi in November 2014 after the Houthi takeover of Sana'a.
 On 27 April 2015, the US Treasury Department added Abdul-Malik to its Specially Designated Nationals (SDN) list.

 During a visit to the northern province, Jamal Benomar, the former UN envoy to Yemen, met with al-Houthi and said he supported the Houthi group in their rejection of moving the talks between Al Houthi and the current government outside of Yemen, in spite of the complaint of Hadi, the Yemeni legitimate president.

-On 10 January 2021, U.S. Secretary of State Mike Pompeo announced plans to designate Abdul Malik al-Houthi, Abd al-Khaliq Badr al-Din al-Houthi and Abdullah Yahya al Hakim as Specially Designated Global Terrorists.
-A month later, Antony J. Blinken revoked the designation of the trio as Specially Designated Global Terrorists.
+On 10 January 2020, U.S. Secretary of State Mike Pompeo announced plans to designate Abdul Malik al-Houthi, Abd al-Khaliq Badr al-Din al-Houthi and Abdullah Yahya al Hakim as Specially Designated Global Terrorists.
+The following year, Antony J. Blinken revoked the designation.

+On 16 May 2025, during the context of the Gaza war, Israeli Prime Minister Benjamin Netanyahu and Israeli Defense Minister Israel Katz warned al-Houthi that if his group's attacks on Israel continue, he will be directly targeted and "hunted down and eliminated," saying that al-Houthi could "join the list" of Hamas leader Yahya Sinwar and Hezbollah chief Hassan Nasrallah; both killed by Israel.